giacecco/bricklink-helper/README.md

 LEGO(R) is a trademark of the LEGO Group of companies which does not sponsor, authorize, or endorse this project.

 Running this code is equivalent to anonymously browsing the [BrickLink website](http://www.bricklink.com/).
 Using the BrickLink website constitutes acceptance of their [terms of service agreement](http://www.bricklink.com/help.asp?helpID=1919) and [privacy policy](http://www.bricklink.com/help.asp?helpID=47).
 In particular, be aware that you are not allowed to use this software to distribute, disclose, upload, or transfer to any third party any content or data you receive from or which is displayed on BrickLink.

-A single execution of the script will generate hundreds of pages being read on the BrickLink website: don't do that lightheartedly, cache the results wherever possible and be respectful of the BrickLink team's work.